 Already over half of the Roan Plateau Planning Area is either owned outright or leased by oil and gas companies, and intensive oil and gas development is already taking place at the base and on the western one-third of the top of the plateau.
 The issue of the protection of the top of the Roan Plateau was part of the revamped 2007 Energy Plan but unfortunately was removed at the last moment as part of the compromise to push the Energy Bill through the Senate.

 In 2008, the BLM sold leases on the plateau worth $114 million, said to be the highest-yielding lease sales in the U.S. up to that date.
-Ten conservation groups immediately filed a lawsuit against the agency to protect the top of the Roan.
+Ten conservation groups immediately filed a lawsuit against the agency to protect the top of the Roan, which ultimately produced the 2014 settlement.

 |Images ( View Full Gallery )|